-What Is Positive Discipline:6 Simple Techniques To Use At Home
+What Is Positive Discipline: 17 Simple Techniques To Use At Home

 I’m a mom who used to yell, and heck I sometimes still do, but I’m trying to be a lot simple better using these positive discipline techniques.

-I’ve been studying positive parenting from various resources over the past few years and I’ve had some amazing luck putting it into play at home.
+I’ve been studying positive parenting (like inductive discipline)from various resources over the past few years and I’ve had some amazing luck putting it into play at home.

 I’m telling you, my parenting style has transformed and my children rarely throw tantrums and have a bad attitude.

-It may seem like a no brainer that positive over negative parenting will win, but if that thought is not even in mind, you’re probably not even realizing that your parenting method may be negative.
-Enjoy these peaceful, gentle and positive parenting tricks that will help keep the peace in your home.
+It may seem like a no-brainer that positive over negative parenting will win, but if that thought is not even in mind, you’re probably not even realizing that your parenting method could be negative.
+Enjoy these peaceful, gentle and positive parenting (like inductive discipline)tricks that will help keep the peace inside your home and help strengthen a healthy family.

 This post may contain affiliate links.
 Full disclosure here.